 began his training at the age of sixteen as an apprentice blacksmith with the National Coal Board in Elsecar near Barnsley.
 In the early 1970’s the Coal Board still used steam trains and pit ponies!
 After a varied career in large-scale industrial blacksmithing and engineering, Nigel now concentrates on the artistic aspects of his craft creating beautiful and functional ironwork for your home.

 manages our friendly customer service team from our showroom next-door to the workshop, and over the years we’ve built up friendships with many of our regular customers.
-Sometimes, small is beautiful – your telephoned or emailed individual requirements can be communicated immediately to Nigel’s team of blacksmiths, simply by walking through the adjoining door and talking to them.
+Sometimes, small is beautiful – your order requirements can be communicated immediately to Nigel’s team of blacksmiths, simply by walking through the adjoining door and talking to them.
 Elizabeth’s IT background enables us to develop this website, which is regularly updated with new design ideas.

-All of our wrought ironwork is designed by Nigel and hand-forged by Nigel and his two skilled blacksmiths, Andrew and Simon.
+All of our wrought ironwork is designed and hand-forged by Nigel and his two skilled blacksmiths, Andrew and Simon – plus our associate Dan who boosts the team.
 Each blacksmith sees his own work through from start to finish.
-Trainee Kieren, applies Nigel’s secret finishes to their work - a strange training – starting by finishing!
-Perhaps he’ll finish by learning to start a piece of work?
+Each item is then handed over to David who applies Nigel’s secret finishes to their work.

 You could treat yourself to a day out in some of the most beautiful countryside in Yorkshire, with our workshop and showroom right at the heart of it ... or you could simply pick up the telephone and call us on 01226 766618.